 New scars acquired.

 A week later, I am venturing out with my family for the first time since the operation.
 In the high-street of town, my phone chirrups for attention.
-It's a midwife, calling to arrange a time to discuss the pregnancy I no longer have...
+It's a midwife, calling to arrange a time to discuss my pregnancy.
+The one I no longer have...

 In the busy street, I shatter.